lacework/csp-integrations/gcp-cfg-cli/Readme.md

     - compute.googleapis.com
     - dns.googleapis.com
     - monitoring.googleapis.com
+    - sqladmin.googleapis.com
     - logging.googleapis.com
     - storage-component.googleapis.com
     - serviceusage.googleapis.com

+    Note:- A gcp project has a sericeusage quota of 120 apis per minute, hence the script can enable APIs in 10 projects per minute.
+If your org has too many projects, this might take a while.
+You can say no to this initially, create the integration and enable the APIs by re-running the script later.
+Rerunning the script for the same project will only enable the APIs.
 - MODIFY_IAM_POLICY
     If the user grants consent to the application, the CLI will modify the project or Org IAM policy, depending on the ID_TYPE.
 ### Interactive